1757 - French invasion of Hanover – French advance in Westphalia

 - M. de Perreuse, with 1 infantry brigade and 1 cavalry brigade, made himself master of Göttingen.
-At the first summon, the commander of the place surrendered and the garrison of about 200 men was taken prisoners.
-In the town, the French found 8 cast iron guns along with 11 iron guns and a few ammunition.
+At the first summons, the commander of the place surrendered and the garrison of about 200 men was taken prisoners.
+In the town, the French found 8 cast iron guns along with 11 iron guns and a few rounds of ammunition.

 - Major-General von Fürstenberg took position at Halle to maintain communication with the Allied outposts at Polle and Eschershausen.